 In case you didn’t notice it, there has been a monumental shift in the learning market, with analysts beginning to diagnose a new trend.

-- The Sierra Cedar 2018-2019 HR Systems Survey white paper cites Learning Experience Platforms (LXP) as “an emerging trend in the Talent Management application space.”
+- A 2018-2019 Sierra Cedar whitepaper cites Learning Experience Platforms (LXP) as “an emerging trend in the Talent Management application space.”

 - Brandon Hall is calling it “the beginning of a movement that has been set in permanent motion to transform how organizations look at learning and improving individual and organizational performance.”